Louis W. Porras ventured into the publishing business in

 year founded Eagle Mountain Publishing to specialize in the production of high-quality books in the biological sciences.
 Six widely acclaimed books (Biology of the Vipers , Rigor Vitae: Life Unyielding — The Art of Carel

 Pieter Brest van Kempen , Biology of the Boas and Pythons ,

-Amphibians, Reptiles, and Turtles in Kansas , and Conservation of
+Amphibians, Reptiles, and Turtles in Kansas , Conservation of

-Mesoamerican Amphibians and Reptiles ), and the newly released Amphibians and Reptiles of San Luis Potosí (2013), are testament to his commitment for achieving the highest standards in modern publishing.
+Mesoamerican Amphibians and Reptiles ), and Amphibians and Reptiles of San Luis Potosí (2013) are testament to his commitment for achieving the highest standards in modern publishing.
 In 2013 Porras launched the electronic journal Mesoamerican Herpetology, and currently serves as its Managing Editor.

 A graduate of what today is Miami-Dade College, Louis has authored or co-authored over 50 papers in academic herpetology, including the description of new species and an important contribution entitled The Ecological Impact of Man on the South Florida Herpetofauna, published by the University of Kansas and sponsored by the World Wildlife Fund.
 For several years he served as Vice-President and President of the International Herpetological Symposium, through which he was instrumental in launching the journal Herpetological Natural History and also helped to publish the book Advances in Herpetoculture.
 Porras also has served as Editorial Consultant for various publications, and presently is involved with the color layout and design of Herpetological Review.
 A native of Costa Rica, in 2004 he translated Serpientes de Costa Rica /Snakes of Costa Rica (by Alejandro Solórzano) from Spanish to English.
 Two reptiles, a gecko from the Ragged Islands and a pitviper from Costa Rica have been named in his honor.